7 Things All Homebuyers Should Know

 Nope, not true.
 First of all, the majority of programs use HUD’s definition of a first-time homebuyer: that is, someone who has not owned a home in three years.
 So, if you are someone who owned before, but are currently renting, you may be a first-timer again!

 Plus, not all programs specify that you must be a first-time homebuyer.
-Our Homeownership Program Index found that 63 percent of programs have a first-time homebuyer requirement.
+Our latest Homeownership Program Index found that 38 percent of programs do NOT have a first-time homebuyer requirement.
 Make sure you don’t rule yourself out.

 One thing that’s true for all programs?
 They are for homebuyers, not investors.
 Most housing agencies will require that the home is occupied as a primary residence in order to qualify.